AdobeDocs/experience-platform.en/help/rtcdp/rtcdp-home.md

 ## Explore the documentation

-Learn how Adobe Real-Time CDP can help you achieve your use cases.
+Dive deep into the product documentation to understand how Adobe Real-Time CDP can help you achieve your use cases.

 <table style="table-layout:auto">
   <tr style="border: 0;">